 Annotating an image in AI: what is it about?

-Image annotation is the process of adding descriptive information (or metadata), such as labels, categories, or coordinates, to a digital image.
+Image annotation is the process of adding descriptive information (or metadata), such as labels, categories, class labels, or coordinates, to a digital image.
+Assigning an accurate class label is crucial for effective image annotation.
 This process allows AI systems to understand visual content and to perform specific tasks, such as object recognition, defect detection, or scene analysis.
 The data to be annotated is sometimes pre-labelled by artificial intelligence - the image annotation task then consists in reviewing and correcting any label prediction errors.

-In other words, image annotation transforms raw visual data into structured data that can be used by machine learning algorithms.
+In other words, image annotation transforms raw data, such as unprocessed images, into structured data by assigning class labels and other metadata, making it usable for machine learning algorithms.

 Why is annotating images or photos important in AI?